 Telehealth is becoming mainstream in America as institutions seek to make life easy for those in their care.

-Today, patients can book an appointment through a portal from anywhere, unlike in the past when they had to either call or pay a visit to set up a convenient time to get treatment.
+Today, patients can book an appointment through a portal from anywhere, unlike when they had to call or pay a visit to set up a convenient time to get treatment.
 This is a notable example of patient-centric care.

-When a patient arrives for their appointment, they are met by a nurse who seeks, with empathy and compassion, to get a preliminary diagnosis for the doctor.
+When patients arrive for their appointment, they are met by a nurse who seeks, with empathy and compassion, to get a preliminary diagnosis for the doctor.

-After noting down the patient’s symptoms, they talk to them about what they think could be the cause.
-The nurse takes the patient’s lead and tries to gain as much information as possible so that by the time the doctor comes into the picture, they can make a knowledgeable diagnosis.
+After noting the patient’s symptoms, they talk to them about what they think could be the cause.
+The nurse takes the patient’s lead and tries to gain as much information as possible to make a knowledgeable diagnosis when the doctor comes into the picture.

 The doctor and nurse work together to provide referrals to other caregivers who can help find solutions.

-For example, If a young mother complains of insomnia, the doctor may prescribe sleeping pills, but they will aim to understand the root cause so that they can offer a permanent solution.
+For example, If a young mother complains of insomnia, the doctor may prescribe sleeping pills, but they will aim to understand the root cause to offer a permanent solution.

 Could it be that she is overwhelmed by her young family?
 If that is the case, she will be referred to a family services professional who can provide workable solutions that can be implemented right away.

-If she stays awake at night worried about finances, the nurse can refer her to a financial counselor who can help her come up with alternative strategies to manage her money.
+If she stays awake at night worried about finances, the nurse can refer her to a financial counselor to help her devise alternative strategies to manage her money.

 The nurse takes time to discuss the patient’s condition, answer questions and provide insights.
-Finally, they fill out the patient form and upload it to their portal where they can access it at any time.
+Finally, they fill out the patient form and upload it to their portal, where they can access it anytime.

 In the hospital

 There are numerous examples of patient-centered care in hospitals.
-When patients arrive, they are seen by a triage nurse who gets a comprehensive patient history in addition to a preliminary diagnosis.
-When they are seen by the doctor, he/she considers all the information they have received from the nurse before making a diagnosis, ordering tests and writing prescriptions.
+When patients arrive, they are seen by a triage nurse who gets a comprehensive patient history and a preliminary diagnosis.
+When the doctor sees them, they consider all the information they have received from the nurse before making a diagnosis, ordering tests, and writing prescriptions.

 The patient can identify who can visit them and when they should come.
-If there is someone outside their immediate family who they feel should be close by, they have the option to call them and ask them to be part of their care team.
+If there is someone outside their immediate family who they feel should be close by, they can call them and ask them to be part of their care team.

-The nurse and the doctor take time to discuss the patient’s condition together with him, and they answer questions and explain their proposed methods of treatment.
+The nurse and the doctor take time to discuss the patient’s condition with him, and they answer questions and explain their proposed treatment methods.
 They allow the patient to give feedback about the proposals and welcome any input he may have about how his illness should be treated.

-They also seek feedback on the overall care of the patient from other members of the hospital staff and address any complaints he may have.
+They also seek feedback on the patient’s overall care from other hospital staff members and address any complaints he may have.

 The patient’s family and friends are allowed to contribute to their care.
-They are invited to meetings to discuss diagnoses and plans and asked to share any worries, concerns, or ideas they may have about how their loved one should be cared for.
+They are invited to meetings to discuss diagnoses and plans and asked to share any worries, concerns, or ideas about how their loved one should be cared for.

 Another good example of patient-centered care in hospitals is in maternity wards.
-Today, many have been built to accommodate the family of the new mother.
+Today, many have been built to accommodate the new mother’s family.
 They are encouraged to bond with the newborn and are taught coping strategies they can use once they get home.

 In nursing homes

-The rising number of baby boomers in America has put a strain on nursing staff across the country, but the quality of care that they receive in nursing homes has improved.
-The elderly expects patient-centered care from their nurses and other caregivers.
+The rising number of baby boomers in America has put a strain on nursing staff nationwide, but the quality of care they receive in nursing homes has improved.
+Older people expect patient-centered care from their nurses and other caregivers.

-When caring for the elderly nurses need to realize that their beliefs are informed by a different age.
+Nurses need to realize that a different age informs their beliefs when caring for older people.
 They must respect values that elders hold dear and aim to incorporate them into daily interactions.

-Communication is another way that nurses play a role in patient-centered care for the elderly.
-Many often feel lonely especially if they don’t have close family that visits often.
+Communication is another way nurses play a role in patient-centered care for older people.
+Many often feel lonely, especially if they don’t have close family that visits often.

 The nurse must form a bond with these patients and communicate with them, letting them know that although they may not see their loved ones frequently, they have someone who cares for them and is willing to spend a few minutes each day chatting and catching up.

-Enrolling in a relevant degree will give you an excellent foundation in how to be a patient-centered nurse.
-Students of ABSN programs in Illinois, for example, learn the necessary skills to care for chronic patients and those at the end of their lives.
+Enrolling in a relevant degree will give you an excellent foundation for being a patient-centered nurse.
+For example, students of ABSN programs in Illinois learn the necessary skills to care for chronic patients and those at the end of their lives.

 They learn family-focused nursing and how a patient’s environment influences their outcomes.
-They are also taught the ethics of patient care, as well as how they can be empathetic and compassionate nurses.
+They are also taught the ethics of patient care and how to be empathetic and compassionate nurses.

 Seek employment in places that value this type of care